percona/postgresql-docs/docs/minor-upgrade.md

     For more information about Percona repositories, refer to [Installing Percona Distribution for PostgreSQL](installing.md).

+## Before you start

-    Before the upgrade, [update the `percona-release` :octicons-link-external-16:](https://www.percona.com/doc/percona-repo-config/percona-release.html#updating-percona-release-to-the-latest-version) utility to the latest version.
+1. [Update the `percona-release` :octicons-link-external-16:](https://www.percona.com/doc/percona-repo-config/percona-release.html#updating-percona-release-to-the-latest-version) utility to the latest version.
 This is required to install the new version packages of Percona Distribution for PostgreSQL.

+2. Starting with version 17.2.1, `pg_tde` is part of the Percona Server for PostgreSQL package.
+If you installed `pg_tde` from its dedicated `percona-postgresql-17-pg-tde` package for Debian/Ubuntu or the `percona-pg_tde_17` package for RHEL and derivatives, uninstall this package to avoid conflicts during the upgrade.

 Run **all** commands as root or via **sudo**:
 {.power-number}